kristine-lee/github-members-directory/README.md

 Clicking the "Next" button on the page triggers a re-render and an API call with the new `since` parameter.

 Minimalist styling was achieved using Styled Components.
+Styled Components enabled effortless scoping of reusable components, as well as separation between the visual aspect of a component from data handling and state.
 The app is responsive across all devices.

-Unit tests were written using Jest and React Testing Library.
+Unit tests were written using Jest and React Testing Library, focusing more on the behavior of the components rather than their internal state.
 End-to-end tests were written with Cypress to simulate user journeys and ensure consistent data flows.

 ### Future improvements